Unidata/tds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

    `/dataroot/stuff/20111226/Experiment-02387347.grib1`

-   let\'s pretend \"stuff\" differs for each subdirectory, so you can\'t match on it.
+   let's pretend "stuff" differs for each subdirectory, so you can't match on it.
-   However, you can match on \"Experiment\", so you can use:
+   However, you can match on "Experiment", so you can use:

    `dateFormatMark="yyyyMMdd#/Experiment#"`